 The above provision should not be understood to suggest that an agency has discretion concerning whether to forward a “pattern of complaints alleging the misconduct of an officer to the commission,” as the forwarding of such a pattern is required under 555 CMR 1.01(1)(c)3.

-The Commission encourages an agency that forward a complaint as an exercise of its discretion under 555 CMR 1.01(1)(c) to include all information prescribed by 555 CMR 1.01(1)(b).
+The Commission encourages an agency to include all information prescribed by 555 CMR 1.01(1)(b) when it forwards a complaint as an exercise of its discretion under 555 CMR 1.01(1)(c),.

 Confidentiality of Agency Investigations